 The Dasara festivities would culminate on the night of Vijayadashami with an event held in the grounds at Bannimantap called as Panjina Kavayithu (torch-light parade).
 The entire city is illuminated with lights.
 Among the top places to experience Karnataka Tourism, Mysore is also home to Chamundi Hill Temple, Mysore Zoo, Brindavan Gardens, Somnathpura, Srirangapatna and Sivanasamudra Falls.

 Kullu, Himachal Pradesh

 Kullu Dussehra is the renowned festival of Kullu Valley and is observed in the month of October in Himachal Pradesh.
 It is celebrated in the Dhalpur Maidan in the Kullu Valley.
 It begins on Vijayadashami day and continues for seven days.
 The festivals celebrate the triumph of the Lord Rama over evil.
 Around 200 local deities including goddess Hadimba from Manali are brought ceremoniously to the Temple of Raghunathji during this time.
 The celebration comes to an end when a heap of wood and grass is set to fire on the bank of the Beas River on the last day.
 It symbolizes the burning of Lanka, an event in the Ramayana.

 The State government has accorded the status of International festival to the Kullu Dussehra which attracts more than 4-5 lakh people from different corners of the world.
-Kullu is one of the best places to celebrate Dussehra in India and also one of the well-known Tourist Places near Delhi.
+Kullu is one of the best places to celebrate Dussehra in India and also one of the well-known places to visit near Delhi.
 Naggar Castle, Bijli Mahadev Temple, Manali and Manikaran are the other top places to visit in Kullu as part of Himachal Tour Packages.